 Dendera Temple Complex is located approximately 60 km from Luxor, and it is most famous for its striking Temple of Hathor, Egypt’s best preserved temple.
+This is yet another ancient site that features many, but not all of our existing Egypt tour packages.

 A Brief History Of Dendera